 The uproar from the markets put enough pressure on central banks to keep them from raising interest rates.
 Powell capitulated, shelving any talks about rate increases—a move he was praised for by Gita Gopinath, chief economist for the International Monetary Fund.
 She saw “considerable and rising risks” to the global economy, backing up Powell’s policy decision.

 The Fed also gained support from renowned economist Paul Krugman.
-He shared the worry about a coming recession, but more importantly he was worried that the central bank would be unable to cut interest rates low enough to counter such recession.
+He shared the worry about a coming recession, but more importantly, he was worried that the central bank would be unable to cut interest rates low enough to counter such a recession.

 This is not just a US phenomenon.
 Both the European Central Bank and the Bank of Japan had planned on tightening their policy and raising interest rates.
 Now, however, they have made a U-turn and are considering dropping rates into negative territory.

 Although the Fed has backed off, some people—including the President of the Federal Reserve Bank of St. Louis—are calling them out for keeping rates too restrictive.
 Joining the choir is the San Francisco Fed: in a recent research paper, they are saying that the economy would have recovered even faster after 2008 had the interest rates been pushed into negative digits.